Oslo waterfront in Bjørvika with modern architecture reflected in the fjord at sunset

 Getting around on a weekend

-Most weekends in Oslo are walk first, transport second.
-The city centre is compact, the waterfront connects the main highlights, and the smoothest pacing comes from staying on one continuous loop instead of jumping around.
-Use public transport mainly when you add one outer highlight such as Bygdøy museums, Holmenkollen, Nordmarka, or fjord islands.
+The city centre is compact, the waterfront connects the main highlights, and the smoothest pacing comes from staying on one continuous walking loop.

-For most travellers, the simplest option is the train to Oslo Central Station (Oslo S).
-It is fast, frequent, and drops you straight into the most walkable part of the city.
-From Oslo S you can walk to many central bases or take a quick tram/metro transfer.
+Take the train to Oslo Central Station (Oslo S).
+It’s fast, frequent, and drops you straight into the most walkable part of the city.

-• Choose dinner close to where you end the day or near your base.
-Crossing the city for food wastes peak weekend time.
+• Choose dinner near where you end the day

 Tickets, apps and airport transfer details →

-The easiest way to eat well during a weekend in Oslo is simple: plan one great dinner, then keep everything else flexible.
-Oslo has excellent cafés, bakeries and food halls, so you do not need to overbook your trip with reservations.
+The easiest way to eat well in Oslo is simple: plan one great dinner, then keep everything else flexible.
+Oslo has excellent cafés, bakeries, and food halls, so you do not need to lock in every meal.
 One smart booking removes stress.
-Everything else can stay spontaneous based on weather, mood and where you end up walking.
+The rest can stay spontaneous.

 The simple structure